Addiction Treatment for Veterans

 An article published in 2017 investigated the prevalence of various forms of addictions found within Veterans’ addiction treatment programs.
 It explains that the most common addictions found in Veteran rehabs are binge drinking and cigarette smoking.
 Approximately 11% of Veterans seeking treatment at a VA health care provider met the criteria for a substance use disorder.
 Research has shown that Veterans are more likely to use alcohol, and consume larger amounts of alcohol when compared to civilians.
 Veterans who experience high levels of combat exposure are at a higher risk of alcohol abuse.

-From 2001 to 2009, the number of prescriptions written for Veterans struggling with chronic pain and other ailments has quadrupled.
+From 2001 to 2009, the number of prescriptions written for Veterans struggling with chronic pain and other ailments quadrupled.
 Chronic opioid use among Veterans rose from 3% to 4.5% from 2003 to 2009.
-Opioids are a highly addictive substance, so the rise in the number of prescriptions provided can be concerning for those who do not take the medication as prescribed.
+Opioids are highly addictive substances, so the rise in the number of prescriptions provided can be concerning for those who do not take the medication as prescribed.
 Marijuana use in a one-month period was reported by approximately 4% of Veterans.
-We have seen that the prevalence of Veterans struggling with Cannabis Use Disorder has increased by over 50% within the VA health care system.
+We have seen that the prevalence of Veterans struggling with Cannabis Use Disorder has increased by over 50% within the VA healthcare system.

 Same-Day Admissions Available